darshandamre/morse-code/README.md

-# Morse code translator app
+# Translate to Morse Code

 This is a translator app which takes some text as input and translates it to morse code using fun translations api and displays the translated code.